balthazar-space/Case-and-housing-design/README.md

 Open-hardware laptop computer modules description and concept.

-These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
+These are designs of  modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
 See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

 # Balthazar case and design